1992 Aden hotel bombings: Legacy

-The killing of non-Americans in the attacks provoked moral and theological uncertainty among some members of al-Qaeda.
-This eventually led to Mamdouh Mahmud Salim (Abu Hajer) providing a religious justification to the group regarding the killing of innocents.
+The death of civilians in the attacks provoked moral and theological uncertainty among some al-Qaeda members.
+This eventually led to Mamdouh Mahmud Salim providing a religious justification regarding the killing of innocents.
 He referred to Ibn Taymiyya's endorsement of killing Mongols and anyone associating with them or simply in their vicinity, even Muslims, to affirm that the same concept could be applied to those caught in the crossfire of al-Qaeda's attacks.
+The Looming Tower writer Lawrence Wright argued this fatwa, along with a previous one which authorized attacks on American soldiers, were what transformed al-Qaeda into a dedicated terrorist organization.

-Sajjan M. Gohel claims that the bombings were the first coordinated effort between Bin Laden and Ayman al-Zawahiri, alleging that Egyptian Islamic Jihad member Ahmad Mabruk had aided the perpetrators.
+In Doctor, Teacher, Terrorist, Sajjan M. Gohel claims that the bombings were the first coordinated effort between Bin Laden and Ayman al-Zawahiri, alleging that Egyptian Islamic Jihad member Ahmad Mabruk had aided the perpetrators.